eslam3kl/3klCon/README.md

 ----------------------------------------
 ## Notes
-1. It will take almost 1 ~ 2 hours running if your target is a medium.
+1. It will take almost 1 ~ 2 hours to run if your target is a medium.
 So, be _Patient_ or use VPS and sleep while running :)
-2. It will collect all the result for every target into a seperated directory.
+2. It will collect all the results for every target into a separate directory.

 ----------------------------------------
 ## Tools